 Einstein once said, “the definition of insanity is doing the same thing over and over again and expecting different results.”

 If you’re sending out job applications to employers and are hearing nothing back, stop.
 You’re wasting time and burning bridges.

 There’s either something wrong with your resume or your job search strategy:

 - Your resume is weak and untargeted.
-Use my Australian resume examples to improve it yourself or hire one of my resume writers.
-I have resume writers in Sydney and resume writers in Melbourne on standby, ready to level up your resume.
+Use my Australian resume examples to improve it yourself, or hire one of my resume writers.

 - You’re not applying for the right roles.
 Can you see any experience gaps between role requirements and your skillset?
 Make sure that you tick off all (or most of) the requirements that you see in the position description.

 Where Can You Earn A Higher Salary: Sydney or Melbourne?

 Melbourne has lower average salaries and less sizeable salaries at the top end of the spectrum.

 That said, average salary statistics are fairly meaningless.
 They don’t take into account the cost of living, which can be significantly higher in Sydney.

 For example, public transport is more expensive in Sydney, as are things like basic consumer goods and rent.

 Even though average wages are lower in Melbourne, your ability to save money is also higher.